 In these early stages of formation, Earth-like exoplanets known as ‘magma-ocean planets’ are still forming through collisions with rocks and smaller planetary bodies, which causes them to heat up to the extent that their surfaces are molten rock.

 The Sheffield team hope their findings will contribute to our understanding of whether star formation occurs in the same way across the Universe, and will be a resource for further research into the formation of young, rocky, potentially-habitable Earth-like planets.
+It could also help reveal more clues about what makes a planet habitable.

 “These magma ocean planets are easier to detect near stars like the Sun, which are twice as heavy as the average mass star,” says Dr Richard Parker from the University of Sheffield’s Department of Physics and Astronomy.